 Let's turn packaging into trees!

-From January 2022 we will be partnering with UK charity TreeSisters to turn packaging into trees!
+Since January 2022, we have partnered with UK charity TreeSisters to turn packaging into trees.

 Most Weleda packaging is easily and widely recyclable via regional kerbside collection schemes with local councils.
-However many councils do not accept mixed plastics or plastics with any metal components (such as a spring in a pump or nozzle) and so we will be working with waste management experts ENVA to ensure that Weleda packaging does not need to go to landfill.
+However many councils do not accept mixed plastics or plastics with any metal components (such as a spring in a pump or nozzle) and so we have partnered with waste management experts ENVA to ensure that Weleda packaging does not need to go to landfill.

 We want our customers to return those tricky packaging items to our FREEPOST Weleda Recycling address.
-Every package returned to us will fund a tree with TreeSisters, in our pledge to plant a Weleda forest of a million trees.
+Every package returned to us will fund a tree with TreeSisters, in our pledge to plant a global Weleda forest.

 Ideally we’d like everyone to collect 10 or so items before posting back to us, to minimise the carbon footprint.
 The maximum size for returns is a 1kg box measuring up to 61x46x46cm please.